Lord of the Flies

 - (This is kind of like playing Civilization, where you can win either by killing everyone else, or by being the first civilization to become so scientifically advanced that you make it to space.)

-- Ralph points out that everyone is still scared of the beastie, "As if it wasn't a good island."
-(But didn't Piggy say it was a "good island"?
+- Simon points out that everyone is still scared of the beastie, "As if it wasn't a good island."
+(But didn't Ralph say it was a "good island"?
 Twice?)

 - Jack, too, admits he gets a little scared when he's in the jungle alone.